CataCsas/Linux_CLI/README.md

 Understanding how to communicate with the Linux operating system through the shell and recognizing when the shell returns either output or an error message is essential.

-### Step 1 - Generate output with the echo command
+### Task 1 - Generate output with the echo command

 The ${\textsf{\color{green}echo}}$ command in the Bash shell outputs a specified string of text.
 Type ${\textsf{\color{green}echo hello}}$ into the shell and press **ENTER**.
 The output string should be: